 28 Mexican Traditions to be Aware of

 Mexican traditions may well be things that you discover and decide that you want to incorporate into your own life!
-This list is by no means exhaustive and indeed, there are different traditions that are celebrated in different parts of Mexico.
+This list is by no means exhaustive and indeed, different traditions are celebrated in different parts of Mexico.

 Almost everyone, regardless of whether they have traveled to Mexico or not, has heard of piñatas.
 The same rings true even if people know very little about Mexican culture,